jerelmiller/redwoodjs-conf-2023-workshop/README.md

 3. Fork and clone the repo onto your machine.
 It's recommended that you add this repo as an upstream dependency so you can pull in any last minute updates.
 4. Navigate to the [`00-setup` folder](./00-setup/) and follow the instructions in the [README.md](./00-setup/README.md).
 This will ensure you can successfully the run app for the workshop.

-## Exercise structure and philosophy
+## Exercises

 Each exercise is designed to build on the previous one.
 Because this app is complex with a good number of components that make up the UI, code that we interact with throughout the exercise will be available in the `web/src/workshop` folder.
 You're free to browse the other components and code that make up the app, but modifying code outside `web/src/workshop` isn't necessary to complete the exercises.

 > **NOTE:** In earlier exercises, you might start interacting with the app in a way that feels broken (e.g. a UI element not updating quite as you expect after an interaction).
 This is designed that way!
 Throughout each exercise, we will update various of our application to "fix" these issues.
 By the end, we should have a functioning app that works more like you'd expect.

-While working through this workshop, **DO NOT STRESS** if you are unable to complete each exercise in its totality before we move onto the next one.
-Each exercise will contain solutions from the previous one to make sure you don't get stuck in a state that makes it impossible to continue with the workshop.
-If you find yourself out of time, I highly encourage you to come back to try and complete the exercises on your own.
+While working through this workshop, **IT IS OK** if you are unable to complete each exercise in totality before we move to the next one.
+Each exercise will contain the solutions from the previous one to ensure you don't get stuck in a way that makes it impossible to continue with the workshop.
+If you find yourself out of time, I highly encourage you to come back to the exercise and try to complete the exercises on your own.

-Each exercise contains a few shared concepts throughout the workshop:

-**README.md**

-The README.md file in each exercise will provide the instructions for the exercise.
-It will contain material such as the goal of the exercise, links to documentation useful for the exercise, and references to code that we will be working with.
+### Instructions

-This README.md is also rendered on the home page of the running Redwood app when logged out.
+Each exercise contains its own README.md file with instructions for the exercise content.
+The README.md content will also be displayed on the _logged out_ home page in case you prefer it in the app itself.

-**Setup script**
+### Exercise setup

+Each exercise is its own Redwood app.
+You will need to install dependencies, then start the Redwood app as you normally would.
+These instructions are added to the start of each exercise's README.md as well.
-Each exercise has its own setup script that will run on `postinstall` when Yarn completes installation.
-The setup script is responsible for linking shared files from the [`00-setup`](./00-setup/) folder into that exercise, such as the database and workshop config.
-By linking to the same database for each exercise, this should make it possible for changes to persist throughout every exercise and avoids the need to run migrations/seeds in each exercise.
-This script will also run any other step needed for the exercise to function.

-If you find that the `postinstall` script did not run for whatever reason, you can manually run the setup script yourself using the following command:
+Each exercise is also responsible for linking to some shared files that you created in the [workshop setup](./00-setup/) step, such as the database and workshop config.
+This is run as part of a `postinstall` script for each exercise.
+In case you are running into issues booting the app, you can run the setup script manually with the following command:

 ```sh
 yarn rw exec setup
 ```

-**Reset script**

-Each exercise contains its own reset script to put your database back into a state that makes it easier to work with the exercise.
-Each exercise will call out specifically what the reset script will do.
-To run the reset script, run the following command:
+### Reset playback state

+In some exercises, we will be working with Apollo's cache configuration, which include handling cases where playback state is `null`.
+Once the playback state is created in the workshop exercise, it will remain until you manually clear it.
+If you'd like to run the exercise with a `null` playback state, you can run the reset script.

 ```
 yarn rw exec reset